Pachamanca in Peru – Best of Peruvian cuisine!

 The ingredients are the same; the marination process is the same.
 You will need a big pot to place the following to cook the Pachamanca ala Olla.

-- Step 1: Places herbs at the button of the pot; this is enough to avoid contact with the ingredient with the water we will put in the bottom.
+• Step 1: Place the herbs at the bottom of the pot; this is enough to prevent them from contacting the ingredients and the water we will put in the bottom.

-- Step 2: Put water in the pot; make sure it is not a lot, a maximum of 5 cm deep.
+• Step 2: Add water to the pot, making sure it is not too much, a maximum of 5 cm deep.

-- Step 4: Start cooking with a slow fire; the pot must be very well covered, and the cooking process takes about 1 hour.
+• Step 4: Start cooking on a slow fire.
+The pot must be very well covered, and the process takes about 1 hour.

 You can accompany it with salads, vinaigrettes, and wine.